-The distinction between pain and injury does not diminish the significance of pain, swelling or any other symptoms of injury in the practical management of athletes.
+Importantly, the distinction between pain and injury does not diminish the significance of pain, swelling or any other symptoms of injury in the practical management of athletes.
 Symptom assessments provide timely and cost-effective indicators (correlates) of injury that offer value for their practical assessment, management and rehabilitation.
-In addition, symptoms (such as pain) may, depending on the context, be of more clinical concern than the actual underlying physical injury.
-The purpose of disentangling pain and other symptoms from the concept of athletic injury was to highlight that, 1) each of these (athletic injury, pain, swelling etc.) represent distinct but associated concepts, with each of these being worthy of their own consideration and scientific inquiry.
-Additionally, while symptoms may offer practical value, they are ultimately limited and unreliable as definitive measures of injury [60, 65-68], underscoring the need for more objective markers, 2) Applied practitioners are faced with the difficult task of managing a variety of phenomena beyond simply athletic injury, 3) For the purposes of precision and prediction within the sciences, it is important that distinct phenomena (such as pain and injury) are conceptually disentangled so that advancements in operationalisation, identification and measurement of these concepts may be developed.
+Furthermore, symptoms (such as pain) may, depending on the context, be of more clinical concern than the actual underlying physical injury.
+The purpose of disentangling pain and other symptoms from the concept of athletic injury was to highlight that: 1) each of these (athletic injury, pain, swelling etc.) represent distinct but associated concepts, with each of these being worthy of their own consideration and scientific inquiry; 2) while symptoms may offer practical value, they are ultimately limited and unreliable as definitive measures of injury [61, 69-72], underscoring the need for more objective markers; 3) applied practitioners are faced with the difficult task of managing a variety of phenomena beyond simply athletic injury; and 4) for the purposes of precision and prediction within the sciences, it is important that distinct phenomena (such as pain and injury) are conceptually disentangled so that advancements in operationalisation, identification and measurement of these concepts may be developed.